Kingsford-Group/hictda/README.md

 # Dependencies

 To use this python source code, you must have installed GUDHI library first.
-GUDHI is a python package used for topological data analysi(TDA), and you can visit the webpage (http://gudhi.gforge.inria.fr/python/latest/) for more information.
+GUDHI is a python package used for topological data analysis(TDA), and you can visit the webpage (http://gudhi.gforge.inria.fr/python/latest/) for more information.

 Install GUDHI with conda:
 conda install -c conda-forge gudhi